puffnfresh/buzzbee/README.md

 `limit`

-The maximum number of entires to display.
+The maximum number of entries to display.
 Use 0 for no limit.
 The default is `10`.

 `max_media_height`